bentoml/bentoctl/docs/quickstart.md

 # Quickstart

 This guide walks through the steps of building a bento and deploying it to AWS Lambda.
-It will use the iris classifier bento with `predict` api endpoint created in the BentoML quickstart guide, and then use bentoctl to deploy to AWS lambda.
+It will use the iris classifier bento with `classify` api endpoint created in the BentoML quickstart guide, and then use bentoctl to deploy to AWS lambda.

 ## Prerequisites

 1. Bentoml - BentoML version 1.0 and greater.
 Please follow the [Installation guide](https://docs.bentoml.org/en/latest/quickstart.html#installation).
+2. Terraform - [Terraform](https://www.terraform.io/) is a tool for building, configuring, and managing infrastructure.
-2. AWS CLI installed and configured with an AWS account with permission to the Cloudformation, Lamba, API Gateway and ECR.
+3. AWS CLI installed and configured with an AWS account with permission to the Cloudformation, Lamba, API Gateway and ECR.
 Please follow the [Installation guide](https://docs.aws.amazon.com/cli/latest/userguide/getting-started-install.html).

 ### Step 1: Create a bento